Data Science and Artificial Intelligence MSc | PGDip | PGCert – Online Course

 Alongside the subject-specific knowledge you will gain during the programme, you will also develop professional skills such as communication, teamwork, critical thinking and research.
 These will enhance your CV, allowing you to improve your career prospects and access more senior roles.

-We recently recorded a short video for our Virtual Open Week in which Frans Coenen, Professor of Computer Science, discusses the online postgraduate programmes the Department of Computer Science offers, including who the programmes are for and what you will learn as a student.
+We recorded this short video ahead of our Virtual Open Week in which Frans Coenen, Professor of Computer Science, discusses the online postgraduate programmes the Department of Computer Science offers, including who the programmes are for and what you will learn as a student.